meza/agent-docs/CodeReview.md

 - Claims of passing checks without corroborating evidence.
 - Generic, overloaded software terms (e.g., "manager", "handler", "service") used in names instead of domain-specific terms.
 - Single character or ambiguous names unless in well-defined local contexts (e.g., loop indices).
+- Skipped or flaky tests without documented rationale and remediation plan are unacceptable and critical blockers.

 # Handling oversimplification and over-complication
 - Oversimplification: flag submissions that only address the happy path, lack input validation, or omit negative tests.
 Require a minimal set of negative/failure tests and documented rationale if certain edge cases are out-of-scope.